awsdocs/amazon-rds-user-guide/doc_source/vpc-interface-endpoints.md

 For more information about VPC endpoints, see [Interface VPC endpoints \(AWS PrivateLink\)](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html) in the *Amazon VPC User Guide*\.
 For more information about RDS API operations, see [Amazon RDS API Reference](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/)\.

+You don't need an interface VPC endpoint to connect to a DB instance\.
+For more information, see [Scenarios for accessing a DB instance in a VPC](USER_VPC.Scenarios.md)\.

 ## Considerations for VPC endpoints<a name="vpc-endpoint-considerations"></a>

 Before you set up an interface VPC endpoint for Amazon RDS API endpoints, ensure that you review [Interface endpoint properties and limitations](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#vpce-interface-limitations) in the *Amazon VPC User Guide*\.